TroyD9241/Reias-Dungeon-V2/README.md

 ## Final Thoughts
 -------
 RD originally was a different project, but due to a multitude of personal reasons I struggled to find the desire to work on a site from scratch.
 So to compensate I attempted to find a site that was feature heavy and really gave me the spark of motivation I needed.
-Deviant features a truly interesting UI that I enjoyed emulating.
+Deviantart features a truly interesting UI that I enjoyed emulating.
 The core of this app was developed in a few days, and polished over the last two weeks.
 I'd like to continue to work on this project in the future and continue to play with the interesting features that Deviantart boasts.
 Thanks for reading!
 I hope you enjoyed looking at this project, and I hope you wouldnt mind connecting with me on [Linkedin](https://www.linkedin.com/in/troyd41/).😁